A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Memory induced modulation of the effect of a time dependent external force field

 where $\omega$ is the frequency of the harmonic oscillator.
 Since the Langevin equations (\ref{leq1}-\ref{leq2}) of motion correspond to the Gaussian noise-driven linear system, then the phase space distribution function is a Gaussian one \cite{risken}.
 Using the matrix, $\boldsymbol{\mathcal{A}}^{\prime}$ (which is defined in Appendix A) and its inverse, the phase space distribution function can be written as:

 with

 $g_1(t)$, $g_2(t)$, $g_3(t)$ and $g_4(t)$ are defined in Appendix A. Then, considering the previous subsections, one may propose the following Fokker-Planck equation,

 where $G_{1}(t),G_{2}(t),H_{1}(t),H_{2}(t),H_{3}(t),H_{4}(t),H_{5}(t),H_{6}(t)$ and $H_{7}(t)$ are relevant time-dependent quantities to account for the non-Markovian dynamics properly.
 The terms with $G_{1}(t)$ and $G_{2}(t)$ appear to consider the modulation of the effect of the time dependent force by the harmonic, the magnetic and the dissipative force fields in the presence of the memory effect induced feedback.
 Similarly, $H_{1}(t)$ ( $H_{3}(t)$) reperesnts the modulation of the force constant of the Harmonic oscillator (the cyclotron frequency) by the magnetic field (harmonic force field) and the frictional memory kernel.
 Then we would mention that the term with $H_{2}(t)$ appears to consider the effect of the dissipative force in the presence of magnetic field and harmonic force.
 The remaining drift term with $H_{4}(t)$ is instructive from the last subsection by virtue of the memory induced time dependent cyclotron frequecny.
 Thus the Brownian particle experiences an effective time dependent magnetic field from a time independent one in the presence of a non-Markovian thermal bath.
 Then it is expected to consider a drift term with $H_{4}(t)$ (due to an accociated induced electric field) in the Fokker-Planck equation in phase space.
-At the same time, this term is instructive to consider a diffusion term with $H_{5}(t)$ which contains cross derivatives.
-This instruction is corroborated by the relevant matrix, $\boldsymbol{\mathcal{A}}^{\prime}$.
-Thus the non-Markovian dynamics introduces a special kind of cross-correlation between position and velocity in the presence of magnetic field and conservative force.
-Then it is apparent that the induced electric field may be the underlying reason for the special cross-correlation.
+We now address the inclusion of the diffusion terms.
+The matrix, $\boldsymbol{\mathcal{A}}^{\prime}$ with the second moments includes the non-Markovian dynamics induced special kind of cross-correlations, $<xu_y>$ and $<yu_x>$ in the presence of magnetic field.
+These correlations are instructive to consider a diffusion term with $H_{5}(t)$ which contains cross derivatives.
 Finally, $H_{6}(t)$ and $H_{7}(t)$ are the usual diffusion terms for the non-Markovian dynamics in the phase space as suggested by $\boldsymbol{\mathcal{A}}^{\prime}$.
 To avoid any confusion, we would mention that the diffusion terms with other possible cross derivatives are not considered since the cross-correlation of the fluctuations is zero for the individual case.
 However, following the previous subsections, we obtain the required Fokker-Planck equation as